 Alyssa has a passion for fitness and sharing her favorite tips and tricks with the world.
 Alyssa is a wife, mom, and coffee enthusiast.

 By now, most of us understand that fitness is a lifestyle, a life-long journey.
-It takes dedication, hard work, and consistency to achieve fitness goals and to maintain the results.
-But sometimes events sneak up on us whether life got busy and exercise took a backseat or a last-minute invitation to a party or special occasion crept in.
+It takes dedication, hard work, and consistency to achieve fitness goals and maintain the results.
+But sometimes events sneak up on us, whether it's that life got busy and exercise took a backseat or a last-minute invitation to a party/special occasion popped up.

 We all want to look and feel our best.
 So what do we do?